Thraced/OPGlobe/README.md

 ## 🎨 Texture Attribution

-The world map texture used in this project comes from the author xads181 (using the free reddit version)
+The world map texture used in this project comes from the author xads181 (using a globe version)

 https://www.deviantart.com/xads181